ARE YOUR BICEPS LACKING WIDTH?

 Ultimate Arms ==> Complete program that adds a special focus on those guns

-- The brachialis and the biceps muscles share the common function of arm flexion at the elbow, so it is impossible to isolate the brachialis and all too easy for the biceps to take over, even in exercises like the hammer curl.
+- The brachialis and the biceps muscles share the common function of arm flexion at the elbow, so it is impossible to isolate the brachialis and all too easy for the biceps to take over, even in a bicep exercise like the hammer curl.

 - There are a few key exercises like the Crossbody Hammer Curl, Narrow Grip Pull Up, and Narrow Grip Inverted Row that help us to pronate the forearm and close down the angle into our chest, therefore emphasizing the action of the brachialis and minimizing the biceps’ involvement.

-- Taking your reps slowly and deliberately will help you focus on activating the brachialis in the lower to middle portion of these movements to ensure that the brachialis is as engaged as possible.
+- Taking your reps slowly and deliberately will help you focus on activating the brachialis in the lower to middle portion of the range of motion in these movements to ensure that the brachialis is as engaged as possible.